MilliPress/MilliRules/docs/core/concepts.md

 ```

 > [!IMPORTANT]
 > Context sections are loaded lazily.
-Only the data actually needed by your rules will be retrieved, improving performance significantly.
+The `get()` method **automatically loads** the top-level section if it hasn't been loaded yet.
+You rarely need to call `load()` manually - it's mainly useful for pre-loading multiple sections or for code clarity.

 ## Packages: Modular Functionality